GirishCodeAlchemy/alchemy-2024-rust/2024/rust.md

 * ### Paths:
  In Rust, you can use paths to name items in your code.
 For example, a path can be a data definition like a vector, a code function, or even a module.
 The module feature also helps you control the privacy of your paths.
 You can specify the parts of your code that are accessible publicly versus parts that are private.
 This feature lets you hide the implementation details.

+## Create and manage projects with Cargo
+While it's possible to use the Rust compiler (rustc) directly to build crates, most projects use the Rust build tool and dependency manager called Cargo.

+Cargo does lots of things for you, including:

+* Create new project templates with the cargo new command.
+* Build a project with the cargo build command.
+* Build and run a project with the cargo run command.
+* Test a project with the cargo test command.
+* Check project types with the cargo check command.
+* Build documentation for a project with the cargo doc command.
+* Publish a library to crates.io with the cargo publish command.
+* Add dependent crates to a project by adding the crate name to the Cargo.toml file.